-Instructions for activating your free Ohio University email account are available on the Office of Information Technology website at www.ohio.edu/technology/ids/activate.cfm.

-It is imperative that you know your University OHIO ID and password, as many Ohio University services use this to authenticate access.

-Your OHIO account includes the following features:

-Free software,Spam and virus filtering,Web–based access,Network file storage,Personal Web page capabilities

-Please check your University email regularly for official University correspondence.
-Notifications of grades, schedules, and billings are sent to your University email address.
-Many Ohio University departments and professors depend on your University email for both announcements and assignments.
-We do not recommend forwarding your University email account.

-To learn more, visit www.ohio.edu/oit/email/exchange/

-If you have problems accessing your email or have questions, call the OIT Service Desk, 740.593.1222 or submit a request online at www.ohio.edu/oitech/.

 FINANCIAL ASSISTANCE

-D

-irect grants for Social Work graduate education are extremely limited, as they tend to be for most professional degrees.
+Direct grants for social work education are extremely limited, as they tend to be for most professional degrees.
 The likeliest graduate-level educational grants are based on personal or family characteristics, personal or parental employment, and merit-based (and highly competitive) grants that must be applied for during the student’s senior undergraduate year.

 Students who will remain in the area or relocate to serve other low-income areas of the US that are seriously underserved by MSWs should be aware of loan repayment programs offered by the National Health Service Administration and VISTA.
 The Peace Corps also offers loan repayment following service, as do all branches of the US military and the Veterans’ Administration.
 Two websites that are especially useful for locating financial aid are: